solaldunckel/ft_containers/README.md

 ## Description

-ft_containers is a project written in C++ that ask you to reimplement a few containers from the STL...
+ft_containers is a project written in C++ that ask you to reimplement a few containers from the STL.

-The required containers are :
+They must have all public member functions from C++98.

+## Containers

 ### List